junit-pioneer/convert-junit4-to-junit5/README.md

 1. Rules
 1. Categories (there is only basic support for categories)

 This program is also available as a shaded jar.
-To run: java -jar convert-junit4-to-to-junit5-0.0.1.jar /my/dir/src/test/java
+To use it, run the following command (be aware of correct version depending of the JAR you use!) java -jar convert-junit4-to-to-junit5-0.0.1.jar /my/dir/src/test/java

 # Side effects